ArnoAnsems/CatacombGL/README.md

 * Supports all four Catacomb 3D games as included in the Catacombs Pack from GOG.com.
 * Supports The Catacomb Abyss version 1.13 (shareware).

-Current limitations as of version 0.5.0:
+Current limitations as of version 0.5.1:
 * No support for game controllers.
 * No backwards compatibility with saved games from the original DOS game.
-* No "demo" functionality (preview slideshow of Catacomb Armageddon and Apocalypse in shareware version).

 # How to install
 CatacombGL does not run standalone, but requires the original game data (levels, pictures, sounds, etc) to be present on the system.
 The Catacomb Abyss game data can be obtained legitimately and free-of-charge by downloading the 1.13 shareware version.
 Various websites offer the shareware version for download, see for example https://archive.org/details/TheCatacombAbyss.
 Alternatively, the game data can also be obtained by buying the Catacombs Pack from gog.com, see https://www.gog.com/game/catacombs_pack.
 The differences between the shareware and commercial versions are purely cosmetic.
 The Catacombs Pack is required in order to run Catacomb 3D (The Descent), The Catacomb Armageddon or The Catacomb Apocalypse.